30-Minute Creamy Pesto Tortellini Skillet

 - Fill a large pot with water and place it over high heat with the lid on.
 While the water comes to a boil, prep your ingredients.
 Once the water boils, add the tortellini and cook according to package instructions, and drain in a colander when it's done.

-- Reduce the heat for the skillet with the mushrooms to low.
-Add1/2 cup of pesto sauce and 2 tablespoons of cream, and stir to combine.
+- Reduce the heat to low.
+Add 1/2 cup of pesto sauce and 2 tablespoons of cream, and stir to combine.
 If you prefer your sauce creamier, add the remaining 2 tablespoons and adjust the seasoning.
-Add the tortellini and sundried tomatoes, and stir until the pasta is evenly coated -- add more pesto sauce if necessary.
-Serve warm with the parmesan and toasted walnuts, and enjoy!
+Add the tortellini and sun dried tomatoes, and stir until the pasta is evenly coated, adding more pesto sauce if necessary.

 *You can use pre-toasted walnuts in a pinch, or make them ahead by toasting them in 350 degree oven on a rimmed baking sheet for 8-10 minutes or until fragrant.